dateng2016/notes/deepseek_local_setup.md

 ## Interacting with your model with Python

 Below are some simple code to interact with your local model with python requests.
-You can also interact with your local model through ollama python module.
-Check the official documentation for more details.
+You can also interact with your local model through other python modules such as `openai`, `ollama`, etc. Check the official documentation for more details.

 ```python